HeGanjie/AshLisp/README.md

 ## Specification
 * Nil for false, others for true.
 Nil expressing into '().
-* Preload file using '.scm' as suffix just for the convenience of editing and color coding.
+* Preload file using '.scm' as suffix just for the convenience of editing and code coloring.